-The $(a, b, \alpha, \beta)$ -labeling leads us to consider a decomposition of an increasing binary tree into a forest of planted increasing binary trees, which is conducive to divide the set of increasing binary trees into classes relative to the labeling scheme.
+The (a, b, α, β) -labeling leads us to consider a decomposition of an increasing binary tree into a forest of planted increasing binary trees, which is conducive to divide the set of increasing binary trees into classes relative to the labeling scheme.
 In the usual sense, by a planted increasing binary tree we mean an increasing tree structure consisting of a single root or a root with an increasing binary tree as a subtree.

-We define the (a,b)-decomposition of an increasing binary tree T on $[n] = \{1,2,...,n\}$ to be a forest of increasing binary trees, which are the planted increasing binary trees rooted at the $\alpha$ -vertices and the $\beta$ -vertices.
-The resulting forest is called the supporting forest of T. For an increasing binary tree T on [n], its supporting forest is on the set $[2,n] = \{2,3,...,n\}$ .
+Next, we introduce a decomposition of an increasing binary tree T on $[n] = \{1, 2, ..., n\}$ into a forest of planted increasing binary trees rooted at the α -vertices and the β -vertices.
+The resulting forest is called the supporting forest of T. For an increasing binary tree T on [n], its supporting forest is on the set $[2, n] = \{2, 3, ..., n\}$.